 Before I knew the trick, I NEVER cooked chicken breast whole.
 I used to chop it up first and fry it in a frying pan and it would get some color, but it would still be dry and not very appetizing.
 I tried baking it in the oven, but it pretty much turned out the same way except for without the color.
 Sometimes it ended up tasting all rubbery too.

-Then one day, I watched a show on the Food Network, cant remember which one, and the host of the show let the viewers in on the secret of how restaurants cook chicken breast to make it juicy and flavorful.
-Since then, I have never had crappy baked chicken breast again.
-Now whenever I make it, it has nice color and it is always juicy and tender inside.
+Then I watched a show on the Food Network, and the host of the show let the viewers in on the secret of how to cook chicken breast just like they do it in restaurants.

 The secret is to brown the chicken in a hot pan on both sides and then slide the pan into a pre-heated oven for a few minutes.
 That’s it!